 Ladner/Delta, Metro Vancouver, British Columbia, Canada

 Rare half-acre mature garden property for sale in Delta, the Green Heart of Metro Vancouver.
 This comfortable home with detached office is a 10 minute walk along the dyke to Ladner Village with its charming shops and artisan summer market.
 Year-round great garden appeal.
 Plenty of recreational opportunities available for kayaking and canoeing, with many walking and cycling trails nearby.
 Golf courses, boat launch and marinas also nearby.
 A year-round mecca for birders, with Ladner often claiming top stop at the national Christmas Bird Count.
 Skiing on North Shore Mountains less than a one hour commute, with Whistler a three hour drive.
 Centrally located: 13 kms from Gulf Island ferries and 22 kms from Vancouver airport.

 Home and Other Buildings:

 The original home is of solid concrete brick construction showing high quality masonry and use of solid timber for rafters and flooring.
-It is insulated to an R-2000+ standard and comes with a 97% efficiency furnace, resulting in low utility costs.
+It is insulated to an R-2000+ standard and comes with a brand-new 98% efficiency furnace, resulting in low utility costs.
 Renovations were based on recommendations from an energy audit: new thermal windows with 1 ft. deep wooden sills; country-stone gas fireplace centrally located (inside wall); much BC wood is used throughout: warm Yellow Alaska Cedar for paneling in the living room with Douglas fir used for windowsills.
-Pine wainscoting in the hallway and Western red cedar in some ceilings; widened outside walls (extra insulation) with cedar board & batten siding; new roof in 2011 with plywood underlay.
+Pine wainscoting in the hallway and Western red cedar in some ceilings; widened outside walls (extra insulation) with cedar board & batten siding; the roof was renewed in 2011 with plywood underlay.

 Much attention has been paid to detail, with artistic/natural touches throughout, creating a Gulf Island ambience.
 The picture windows invite the gardens to become part of the inside living space.
 The hallway skylight brightens up the home The house is naturally cooled in summer and feels cottage-cozy in the winter.
 The clean crawl space is very well insulated.
 A covered deck runs along the back of the house and showcases a woven wall with planter visible from the kitchen window, and storage space for shoes and boots.